osrf/gazebo_tutorials/custom_messages/tutorial.md

   )
 ~~~

-Besides the standard GAZEBO_LIBRARY_DIRS, we also need to link against the
+Besides the standard `GAZEBO_LIBRARY_DIRS`, we also need to link against the
 msgs directory.
 The add_subdirectory directive tells CMake to look in it for
 a CMakeLists.txt file.